AndreiBalan-dev/there-is-no-website/README.md

 This project was created during the "Hackathon with Lewis" event held from August 9-16, 2024.
 There is one surprise at the end!
 So do visit the live deployment to try out.

+## 🌟 Inspiration

+Inspired by the theme "Functionally Dysfunctional," we aimed to create a project that would challenge the traditional expectations of what a website should be.
+Instead of a typical, well-structured site, we built something that appears chaotic yet is still engaging and interactive, reflecting the theme in every aspect of the design and functionality.

 ## 🔧 Built With